pietgeursen/pull-dom-driver/README.md

 ### var domStream = createDomStream(el, window)
 Returns an object with the following keys:
-- `mutations`
+- `subscribe`
 - `find`
 - `click`

 ### domStream.find(cssSelectorString)
 Takes a `cssSelectorString` for the element(s) you'd like to find.
-Returns a pull-stream source of elements that have been in the dom.
+Returns a pull-stream source of elements that have been found in the dom.
 Note that if there is an element that matches the selector when the stream is created it will be emitted by the stream first.

 ### domStream.click(cssSelectorString)